Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 Bhubaneswar and the wider Odisha region have seen a dramatic increase in the burden of rheumatic and degenerative heart disease over the past two decades.
 For the patients of this region — many of whom are agriculturally employed, economically active, and the primary breadwinners of their families — a shorter hospital stay, faster return to work, and reduced complication burden is not merely a clinical preference.
 It is an economic and social imperative.

-Over fifteen years of MICS practice at tertiary centres serving eastern India, I have had the privilege of restoring cardiac function through incisions smaller than the length of a wristwatch, discharging patients to their families in days rather than weeks, and watching them return to their fields, their offices, and their lives with minimal evidence that their hearts were ever operated upon.
+Over fifteen years of MICS practice at tertiary centres serving eastern India, I have had the privilege of restoring cardiac function through incisions smaller than the length of a wristwatch, discharging patients to their families in days.
 That is the gift of minimally invasive cardiac surgery — and it is one that every eligible patient deserves access to.

 Consult Dr. Jhulana Kumar Jena

-For a specialised evaluation of your cardiac condition and to understand whether a Minimally Invasive approach is right for you, schedule a consultation today.
+For a specialised evaluation of your cardiac, schedule a consultation today.

 Book a Consultation